zaidqureshi2/Resume/resume.txt

 *January 2013 to Present*

-- helped students understand basic and advanced programming concepts
+- Helped students understand basic and advanced programming concepts
-- came up with exercises for the students
+- Came up with exercises for the students
-- provided efficient solutions for the problems students face
+- Provided efficient solutions for the problems students face

 ### Academic Director